Fred Astaire: 1957–1981: Television specials, serious roles

 Astaire continued to act in the 1970s.
 He appeared on television as the father of Robert Wagner's character, Alexander Mundy, in It Takes a Thief.
+He appeared as "The Baltimore Kid" in the 1970 TV movie The Over-the-Hill Gang Rides Again.
 In the movie The Towering Inferno (1974), he danced with Jennifer Jones and received his only Academy Award nomination, in the category of Best Supporting Actor.
 He voiced the mailman narrator S.D Kluger in the 1970s Rankin/Bass animated television specials Santa Claus Is Comin' to Town and The Easter Bunny Is Comin' to Town.
 Astaire also appeared in the first two That's Entertainment! documentaries, in the mid-1970s.
 In the second compilation, aged seventy-six, he performed brief dance linking sequences with Kelly, his last dance performances in a musical film.
 In the summer of 1975, he made three albums in London, Attitude Dancing, They Can't Take These Away from Me, and A Couple of Song and Dance Men, the last an album of duets with Bing Crosby.
 In 1976, Astaire played a supporting role, as a dog owner, in the cult movie The Amazing Dobermans, co-starring Barbara Eden and James Franciscus, and played Dr. Seamus Scully in the French film The Purple Taxi (1977).

 In 1978, he co-starred with Helen Hayes in a well received television film A Family Upside Down in which they played an elderly couple coping with failing health.
 Astaire won an Emmy Award for his performance.
 He made a well publicized guest appearance on the science-fiction television series Battlestar Galactica in 1979, as Chameleon, the possible father of Starbuck, in "The Man with Nine Lives", a role written for him by Donald P. Bellisario.
 Astaire asked his agent to obtain a role for him on Galactica because of his grandchildren's interest in the series and the producers were delighted at the opportunity to create an entire episode to feature him.
 This episode marked the final time that he danced on screen, in this case with Anne Jeffreys.
 He acted in nine different roles in The Man in the Santa Claus Suit in 1979.
 His final film was the 1981 adaptation of Peter Straub's novel Ghost Story.
 This horror film was also the last for two of his most prominent castmates, Melvyn Douglas and Douglas Fairbanks Jr.